jonathanzhang98/campus-bus-simulation-system/project/docs/Iteration3RequirementsS20.md

 The final diagram you submit for iteration 2 UML should reflect the changes you made while completing the code requirements.
 We will be looking for proper use of UML components, and a correct depiction of the code structure.

-There are many free tools that you can use to create the UML including Doxygen, and  draw.io (see: https://www.draw.io/). **Submit your UML in a .pdf file via the submission item on Canvas**.
+There are many free tools that you can use to create the UML including Doxygen, and  [draw.io](https://www.draw.io). **Submit your UML in a .pdf file via the submission item on Canvas**.

 #### Doxygen